jhonatanacelas/ecommerceol/README.md

 # Omni Latam

-This project correspond to e-commerce model business
+This project corresponds to the business e-commerce model

 ## Decisions

 - This project was developed in Python 3.8 with Django 3.2.3
-- The project was ordered in the following modules: Orders, Shipping, Users, Payments
+- The project was structured in the following modules: Orders, Shipments, Users, Payments
-- For the API  was implemented Django Rest Framework
+- Django Rest Framework was implemented for the API
-- For Asynchronous proccess was implemented Celery
+- For the asynchronous process, Celery was implemented
-- For Queue was used RabbitMQ
+- RabbitMQ was used for queues
-- For API test was used APITestCase from rest_framework.test
+- For the API test APITestCase from rest_framework.test was used

 ## Architecture

 - Data base  [link](https://drive.google.com/file/d/1-roXGWDPlr0gOjpaf6I1D34nAhykGmfo/view?usp=sharing)